Sri Lanka president dissolves Parliament, calls for election

 - White House shares doctored video to support punishment of journalist Jim Acosta

-“On the 14th there was to be a lot of commotion and unparliamentary activities sponsored by the speaker,” Amunugama said.
-“The speaker was not planning to act according to the constitution and standing orders of Parliament.”
+He said that on Wednesday “there was to be a lot of commotion and unparliamentary activities sponsored by the speaker.”

+“The speaker was not planning to act according to the constitution and standing orders of Parliament,” Amunugama said.

 Sirisena’s supporters had been irked by Speaker Karu Jayasuriya’s announcement that he was going to call for a vote for either party to prove their support.